algao1/blurb/content/posts/kv_store.md

 }
 ```

 If the number of memtables exceeds a given threshold, then it is persisted to disk as a SSTable.
-This can be done in many different ways, but for simplicity, I've opted to have a background process that periodically flushes extra tables to disk.
+This can be done in many different ways, but for simplicity, I've opted to have a background process that periodically flushes extra tables to disk (not shown above, but you can check out source).

 ### Persisting Memtables

-We persist our memtable into a SSTable, which is just a subset of key-value pairs (those from the memtable) in *some* sorted order.
+We persist our memtable into a SSTable, which is just a subset of key-value pairs (those from the memtable) in *some* sorted order (hence the name, *sorted strings table*).
 Since it is stored on disk, we need to encode it in a format that is compact, and easy to retrieve.

 For our purposes, since we want to support variable-lengthed keys, we'll first encode the length of the key (which is fixed to 8 bytes), and then the actual key.